alexfernandez/alexfernandez.github.io/2023/contradiction-what-is.md

 We need to accept that somehow movement is made of discrete points, and at the same time it is a continuum of positions and instants.

-Alright, so we have to accept discrete and continuous nature of time and space.
+Alright, so we have to accept the discrete and continuous nature of time and space.

+## 🪪 Identity

 On the opposite time scale there is the question of identity, illustrated by the [ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus): an ancient vessel that was maintained and repaired for several centuries in Athens,